 Trusts, in their simplest form, are fiduciary arrangements that enable a third party, aptly named the trustee, to manage assets on behalf of one or more beneficiaries.
 This complex legal framework primarily serves three functions: estate planning, wealth protection and tax planning.

-In estate planning, trusts help manage wealth distribution after the grantor’s death, ensuring their assets are allocated according to their wishes.
-For example, a trust can prevent a minor child from receiving a large sum of money all at once or specifying funds for specific purposes such as education or healthcare.
+In estate planning, trusts help manage wealth distribution of assets after the grantor’s death, ensuring their assets are allocated according to their wishes.
+For example, a trust can prevent a minor child from receiving a large sum of money all at once or specify funds for specific purposes such as education or healthcare.

 Lastly, trusts can be potent tools for tax planning, helping to minimize tax liabilities while maximizing wealth for beneficiaries.
 For example, the right trust setup can help you avoid estate taxes or ensure assets are not subject to probate.